intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 runs with the user stack pointer.
-If a #VE event (for example due to a malicious hypervisor removing a memory page as explained in the above section) happens in that window, it would allow a malicious userspace (ring 3) process in the guestto take over the guest kernel.
+If a #VE event (for example due to a malicious hypervisor removing a memory page as explained in the above section) happens in that window, it would allow a malicious userspace (ring 3) process in the guest to take over the guest kernel.
 As a result, it must be ensured that it is not possible to get a #VE event on the pages containing kernel code or data.
 For this reason, Linux guest kernel verifies that ATTRIBUTES.SEPT\_VE\_DISABLE TD attribute is set